Auzlex/VRCFacetracking-webcam/README.md

 # Issues/TODO
 1. some left/right things are inverted
 2. program crashes if it can't send data to the VRCFT module
-3. eye opening is kinda wonky
-4. save button does not work
+3. save button does not work
-5. still feels kind of jittery
+4. still feels kind of jittery